A05annex/a05annexRobot/README.md

   * 0.0.12 - Made heading correction after translate optional;
   * 0.0.13 - Added a NavX calibration factor to minimize rotational drift;
   * 0.0.15 - Current limited swerve drive and spin motors.
+  * 0.0.16 - Changed ordering of swerves in translate commands to try to reduce rotational drift.
+  * 0.0.17 - ISwerveDrive can be set for the A05DriveCommand allowing extension of the DriveSubsystem that add game-specific functionality.
+  * 0.0.18 - Added a recalibrate method for the swerve so it could be recalibrated prior to any enable, this was a band-aid to not burning configuration into the Spark and having occasional configuration issues.
+  * 0.0.19 - Fixed a burning configuration state into the Sparks problem introduced in 0.0.18.
+  * 0.0.20 - Added a methods to IServeDrive to get the actual underlying subsystem.
+  * 0.0.21 - Code to burn default configuration into the Sparks.
+  * 0.0.23 - Post-competition cleanup.
+Moving common Spark-NEO and Spark-NOE550 combination into
+             a tested wrapper that formalizes our 95% use case into a somple and repeatable pattern.
 </details>

 ## Creating a Robot Project Using this Library